tagazok/my-workshops/custom-vision/tutorial.md

 </div>
 </div>

-Let's have a look at the YAML file Azure created for us:
+Let's have a look at the beginning of the YAML file Azure created for us:

 ```yaml
 on: